DominikN/docs_new/docs/manuals/panther.md

 When Panther connect to our network message `Success` will be shown.
 For explanation of possible configuration options go to [our GitHub repository](https://github.com/husarion/panther_rutx11)

-#### Connecting to 5GHz Wi-Fi ####
+#### Connecting to 5 GHz Wi-Fi ####

-Due to limitation of Wi-Fi chipset it is not possible to scan for available networks, while providing AP on 5GHz interface.
-Its advised to use 2.4GHz for WAN uplink.
+Due to limitation of Wi-Fi chipset it is not possible to scan for available networks, while providing AP on 5 GHz interface.
+Its advised to use 2.4 GHz for WAN uplink.
 For more information go to documentation on [our GitHub repository](https://github.com/husarion/panther_rutx11)

 ### Access to router WebUI ###